 There is no year zero in the calendar.
 This is because people in Western Europe were not yet aware of the concept of zero during that time.
 Thus, the calendar jumps straight from 1 BC to AD 1.

-What do BCE and CE mean and how do they differ from BC/AD?
+What BCE and CE mean, and how they differ from BC/AD

 BCE and CE stand for 'Before Common Era' and 'Common Era' respectively.
 The former means the same as BC and the latter is the same as AD.
 Thus, AD 1 and 1 CE mean the same year.
 These terms were first used during the 17th century.